dotnet/csharpstandard/standard/basic-concepts.md

   - The syntactic translation of a *query_expression* ([§12.20.3](expressions.md#12203-query-expression-translation)) may introduce one or more lambda expressions.
 As anonymous functions, each of these creates a local variable declaration space as described above.
 - Each *block* or *switch_block* creates a separate declaration space for labels.
 Names are introduced into this declaration space through *labeled_statement*s, and the names are referenced through *goto_statement*s.
 The ***label declaration space*** of a block includes any nested blocks.
 Thus, within a nested block it is not possible to declare a label with the same name as a label in an enclosing block.

 > *Note*: The fact that variables declared directly within a *switch_section* are added to the local variable declaration space of the *switch_block* instead of the *switch_section* can lead to surprising code.
 In the example below, the local variable `y` is in scope within the switch section for the default case, despite the declaration appearing in the switch section for case 0.
+The local variable `z` is not in scope within the switch section for the default case, as it is introduced in the local variable declaration space for the switch section in which the declaration occurs.
 >
-> <!-- Example: {template:"code-in-main", name:"SwitchSurprise", expectedOutput:["11"]} -->
+> <!-- Example: {template:"code-in-main", name:"SwitchSurprise", expectedErrors:["CS0103"]} -->
 > ```csharp
 > int x = 1;
 > switch (x)